nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view contacts(UC01)
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+2. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+3. AddressBook deletes the person

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 AddressBook shows an error message.

       Use case resumes at step 2.